hellerve/ptolemy/README.md

 missed out.
 I need to read the Hiroshima Mon Amour screenplay next, and I think I would like to see the movie, although I'm typically not a fan of movie adaptations if I really liked the book.
 We'll see.

+* *Die Berliner Antigone—Erzählungen und Gedichte* by **Rolf Hochhuth** (1986)

+Although I'm not a big fan of his style—he is a touch too preachy, like many great German poets after the war, although for good reason—he delivers solid stories that are interesting as historical commentary.
+Both of the prose and the poems in this book are too clearly pointed for me, although I assume it is hard to write about the war and the holocaust without being preachy.
+One of the few who don't fall into that trap is Paul Celan, himself a holocaust survivor and incredible writer, and I don't think a comparison is fair.